 What does this mean?
 It means, in case of an international employment contract, the employee has the double protections from both the law chosen by the parties and the mandatory rules of the nation where the workplace is located, and, therefore, the law and rules most favorable to the employee shall be applied.

-For example, in case of an international employment contract where the employee agreed to work as a director of the employer’s branch in Korea and the law of Cyprus was chosen by the parties as the governing law, the Seoul High Court held that irrespective of the parties’ choice of Cyprus law the employee is still entitled to the rights and protections under the Korean labor laws, as the labor related rules and regulations of Korea where the the work place was located were the mandatory rules which should not be forsaken.
+For example, in case of an international employment contract where the employee agreed to work as a director of the employer’s branch in Korea and the law of Cyprus was chosen by the parties as the governing law, the Seoul High Court held that irrespective of the parties’ choice of Cyprus law the employee is still entitled to the rights and protections under the Korean labor and severance pay laws, as the labor-related rules and regulations of Korea where the workplace was located were the mandatory rules which should not be forsaken.

 Let’s get back to our question.
-Here, the foreign parties agreed to choose New York state law as their governing law for the interpretation of international employment contract.
-But, this does not prevent the Korean court from applying mandatory Korean rules, as the employee is working in the jurisdiction of Korea.
-The Korean severance pay law, which is Guarantee of Workers’ Retirement Benefits Act, as the part of Korean labor laws and regulations, is recognized as the mandatory rules applicable irrespective of the parties’ choice of law.
+Here, the foreign parties agreed to choose New York state law as their governing law for the interpretation of international employment contracts.
+But, this does not prevent the Korean court from applying the mandatory Korean rules, as the employee is working in the jurisdiction of Korea.
+The Korean severance pay law is recognized as the mandatory rules to be applied irrespective of the parties’ choice of law.
 As it seems neither New York state law which the parties chose nor the employer’s policy does recognize the right to the severance pay, it goes without saying the Korean severance pay law is more favorable to the employee.
-Thus, the Korean court will grant the foreign employee the right to the severance pay pursuant to the Korean severance pay law.
+Thus, the Korean court will grant the expat the right to the severance pay pursuant to the Korean severance pay law.

 © 2014 Wonil Chung, a Korean Licensed Lawyer, Chung & Partners, a Korean Law Firm.
 All rights reserved.